matthewskelton/byow/Part-1-HTML/HTML.md

 Build Your Own Website - Part 1 - HTML
 ======================================

+*Example files are numbered byow-XX.html where XX corresponds to the numbered headings below.
+Screenshots of how each set of HTML markup appears are included as byow-XX.png*

 (1) Websites vs Apps
 --------------------
 Explain how websites are different from apps that you install on your phone or tablet - the instructions are stored on a server and only downloaded to the web browser when requested.
 By contrast, the instructions for an app are stored on the mobile device when you first download the app.